Back

 6. Release the app and continue to improve it

 Update your app as needed and listen to feedback.
-It’s a continuous iteration loop which will make your product better.
+It’s a continuous iteration loop that will make your product better.

-At Purrweb, we’ve followed the same process to create an e-Learning platform iZumator.
+At Purrweb, we’ve followed the same process to create an e-learning platform iZumator.
 The platform allows users to create and pass courses.
-It also has a feature that makes it stand out on the market: any student can become the next mentor.
+It also has a feature that makes it stand out in the market: any student can become the next mentor.

 In the end, our client got a corporate education platform that can be scaled without refactoring.
 The app gathered positive feedback from the company employees.